Ben Habib

-Early life and education
+Early life

-Benyamin Naeem Habib was born on 7 June 1965 in Karachi, Sindh, Pakistan.
-His father is a Pakistani Punjabi from a Muslim family and his mother is English and was born in Isleworth.
-He moved to Britain with his parents in 1979 and attended Rugby School, a public school in Warwickshire.
-Habib is a former president of its alumni association, the Rugbeian Society.
-He then attended Robinson College, Cambridge, in 1984, where he studied natural sciences.
+Benyamin Naeem Habib was born in Karachi, West Pakistan on 7 June 1965 to a Pakistani father and an English mother.
+His maternal grandfather fought at the Battle of the Somme; his paternal grandfather was born on a farm in Punjab.

+He moved to England with his parents in 1979 and attended Rugby School, a boarding school in Warwickshire.
+He later became head boy and president of the Rugbeian Society.

+He studied natural sciences at Robinson College, Cambridge, from 1984 where he was awarded a Boxing Blue.

-Early career
+Business career

-After graduating, Habib became an analyst in the corporate finance department at the now-defunct financial services firm Lehman Brothers in 1987.
-In 1989, he was appointed the finance director at the insurance broker PWS Holdings.
+After graduating at university, Habib became a financial analyst at the corporate finance department at Lehman Brothers in 1987.
+In 1989, he was appointed as the finance director of the insurance broker PWS Holdings.

-In 1994 Habib entered the properties business as the managing director of the private property development company JKL Property, before starting his own property fund company, First Property Group plc, six years later.
-The company, for which he is the chief executive operates in Britain, Poland, and Romania.
+In 1994 Habib became managing director of a private property development company, JKL Property.
+In 2000, he set up a commercial property fund investment company, First Property Group plc.
+The company, for which he is chief executive officer, operates in the United Kingdom, Poland, and Romania.
+In 2024, Habib ordered a share issue worth £3m after the firm reported a pre-tax loss of £4.41m.